Charleston House Assisted Living in Beaver Dam, WI

 Pros

-• pro Residents feel safe and happy with the care they receive.
+• pro Residents feel safe and happy.

 Cons

-• pro Bed bugs were found in a room, and management did not respond within 24 hours because it was a holiday.
+• pro Bed bugs were found in a room, and the management did not respond within 24 hours because it was a holiday.

 Review